1. General Provisions

 (1) In the case of material defects which do not, or do not significantly, impair the value and suitability of the Goods for the use distinguishable to the Seller, the Customer cannot derive any further rights.

-(3) If subsequent performance fails ultimately, is not effected within an appropriate period set by the Customer or is declined, the Customer is entitled, at his own choice, to withdraw from the contract, to reduce the purchase price (reduction) in an amount equivalent to the loss of value caused by the defect or within the limits of the following paragraphs to seek compensation in lieu of performance.
-The Customer is not entitled to repair the defect himself and claim compensation for the cost incurred as a result.
+(3) If subsequent performance fails ultimately, is not effected within an appropriate period set by the Customer or is declined, the Customer is entitled, at his own choice, to withdraw from the contract, to reduce the purchase price (reduction) in an amount equivalent to the loss of value caused by the defect or ? within the limits of the following paragraphs ? to seek compensation in lieu of performance.
+The Customer is not entitled to repair the defect himself by making changes in the composition of delievered Goods and claim compensation for the cost incurred as a result.

 (4) If a material defect causes damage, the Seller is liable according to the statutory provisions in the case of personal injury, if the damage falls within the terms of the Product Liability Act or if it has been caused by wilful misconduct or gross negligence.

-(5) In all other cases, the Seller shall be liable only insofar as the damage was caused by the negligent breach of a substantial contractual obligation or a “cardinal duty”.
+(5) In all other cases, the Seller shall be liable only insofar as the damage was caused by the negligent breach of a substantial contractual obligation.
 Liability is confined to damage which is typical of the contract.

 (6) Further contractual claims and claims in tort on the part of the Customer are excluded.
 In particular, the Seller is not liable for damage which has not occurred to the delivered object itself and for loss of profit or other damage to assets of the Customer.